sabyrzhan/hacker-news-feed/README.md

-# 📝 👨‍💻 📰 Subscribe to HackerNews Feed
+# 📝 👨‍💻 📰 Subscribe to HackerNews Feed using Telegram Bot

 ## About
-Send HackerNews as feed to user email at the end-of-the-day.
+Send HackerNews feed as Telegram message to user at the end-of-the-day.

+## The flow
+Because Telegram bot naturally is unable to send message to user directly, we can use channel so the bot will send message to channel where user was added.
+To achieve this:
+1. Create telegram bot
+2. Create private channel and add telegram bot as administrator
+3. Set Telegram token in `.env` file
+4. Send test message to bot from channel in Telegram
+5. Execute `get_tg_me()` method in `send_news.py`.
+From response get `chat_id` of your channel.
+6. Set chat_id as target chat id in `.env` file

 ## Requirements
 * AWS account